quickshell-mirror/quickshell/BUILD.md

 we recommend not exposing the subfeatures and just the main ones that introduce new dependencies: `wayland`, `x11`, `pipewire`, `hyprland`

+### QML Library
+If you wish to use a linter or similar tools, you will need the QML Modules for it to pick up on the types.

+To disable: `-DINSTALL_QML_LIB=OFF`

 ### Jemalloc
 We recommend leaving Jemalloc enabled as it will mask memory fragmentation caused by the QML engine, which results in much lower memory usage.
 Without this you